crate/cratedb-guide/docs/integrate/powerbi/service.rst

    :align: center

 The report can now be shared via its URL.
 However, this is just a static snapshot of the data.
-Data may change over time as it is grows, is enriched or gets discarded, and your reports should reflect this changing data.
+Data may change over time as it grows, is enriched or gets discarded, and your reports should reflect this changing data.

 Power BI allows you to `refresh the datasets`_ your reports use.
 This refreshing can be triggered manually or on a set schedule.
 It does this by using the `On-Premises Data Gateway`_.
-The Gateway acts as a bridge between the online report and your CrateDB data source, allowing the Power BI service to retrieve up to date datasets from CrateDB.
+The Gateway acts as a bridge between the online report and your CrateDB data source, allowing the Power BI service to retrieve up-to-date datasets from CrateDB.

 Configure the gateway